Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Config.md

 | #logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE |  |
 | #logging.level.org.springframework.transaction.interceptor=TRACE |  |

-## Changing the CANbus ID's in the Telemetry Application
+## Changing the CAN Bus ID's in the Telemetry Application
-Changing the CANbus IDs is currently a bit complex and requires a few steps.
+Changing the CAN Bus IDs is currently a bit complex and requires a few steps.
 The actual IDs are stored and managed from the Timescale DB (postgres) instance that runs behind the Telemetry system in docker.
 The docker system automatically runs the setup scripts to create these IDs when the instance is first created.
 You will find those setup scripts in /docker/TimescaleDB directory.

 The build script builds an init.sql file based on a DDL stored elsewhere in the code
 ```